Achilleasein/go_lang_app/README.md

 # go_lang_learning

+To start use docker-compose up --build, keep in mind that it might take 2 tries for the golang_app container to properly wind up.(Needs debugging)

 ## Possible improvements
 1. Use routes(with the library gin-gonic) to divide the functionality.
 2. Use different ports for different get-post to easier monitor.